Documentation

 (If the system cannot detect a valid `MYSQL_HOST` or `POSTGRES_HOST`, it will automatically spawn the SQLite file inside its working directory and run migrations on boot).

-When to avoid SQLite
+When to Avoid SQLite